animatedmax/spring-data-geode/src/main/markdown/index.md

 <td class="icon"><div class="title">
 Warning
 </div></td>
-<td class="content">To use Apache Geode’s Region compression feature,
+<td class="content">To use Apache Geode's Region compression feature,
-you must include the <code>org.iq80.snappy:snappy</code> dependency in your application’s <code>pom.xml</code> file (for Maven) or
+you must include the <code>org.iq80.snappy:snappy</code> dependency in your application's <code>pom.xml</code> file (for Maven) or
 <code>build.gradle</code> file (for Gradle).
 This is necessary only if
-you use Apache Geode’s default support for Region compression, which uses the <a href="https://geode.apache.org/releases/latest/javadoc/org/apache/geode/compression/SnappyCompressor.html"><code>SnappyCompressor</code></a>
+you use Apache Geode's default support for Region compression, which uses the <a href="https://geode.apache.org/releases/latest/javadoc/org/apache/geode/compression/SnappyCompressor.html"><code>SnappyCompressor</code></a>
 by default.
-Of course, if you use another compression library, you need to include dependencies for that compression library on your application’s classpath.
-Additionally, you need to implement Apache Geode’s <a href="https://geode.apache.org/releases/latest/javadoc/org/apache/geode/compression/Compressor.html"><code>Compressor</code></a>
+Of course, if you use another compression library, you need to include dependencies for that compression library on your application's classpath.
+Additionally, you need to implement Apache Geode's <a href="https://geode.apache.org/releases/latest/javadoc/org/apache/geode/compression/Compressor.html"><code>Compressor</code></a>
 interface to adapt your compression library of choice, define it as a bean in the Spring compressor, and set the